cs123tas/labs/lab11/README.md

 Notice that this value depends on the angle of incidence of the ray.
 As with the simulation of many physical phenomena in computer graphics, we’re going to leverage a good approximation of Fresnel reflectance to reduce the number of calculations we need to perform.

 ## Schlick’s Approximation
-Schlick (1994) introduced an approximation of Fresnel reflectance that is widely used in real-time rendering (and in our case, raytracing as well!)
+Schlick (1994) introduced an approximation of Fresnel reflectance that is widely used in real-time rendering.

 <img src="https://render.githubusercontent.com/render/math?math=R_F = R_0 %2b (1-R_0)(1-\cos\theta)^5" justify="center" width="66%">